Mid-Autumn (Moon) Festival

 The Mid-Autumn Festival is a traditional festival in China.
-It falls on the 15th day of the 8th lunar month, usually in September or October in western calendar.
-Chinese people generally have a 3-day statutory holiday in celebration of Mid-Autumn Festival.
-All the family members or close friends will meet together, eat mooncakes and admire the full, bright moon while talking about the happy life.
+It falls on the 15th day of the 8th lunar month, usually in September or October in the western calendar.
+Chinese people generally have a 3-day statutory holiday in celebration of the Mid-Autumn Festival.
+All the family members or close friends will meet together, eat mooncakes, and admire the full, bright moon while talking about a happy life.

 Legend of the Mid-Autumn Festival

 Someday, Empress Wangmu gave Hou Yi a parcel of elixir.
 It is said that if one eats the elixir, he will ascend immediately to heaven.
 However, Hou Yi is not willing to part with his wife - Chang E. So he gave the elixir to his wife to hide it.
 Chang E hid the parcel in a treasure box at her dressing table, but it was seen by Peng Meng.

 One day when Hou Yi went hunting, Peng Meng rushed into his room and forced Chang E to hand over the elixir.
 Aware that she was unable to defeat Peng Meng, Chang E made a prompt decision at that critical moment.
 She took up the elixir and swallowed it in one gulp.
 As soon as she swallowed the elixir her body floated off the ground, dashed out of the window, and flew towards heaven.
 Peng Meng escaped.

 When Hou Yi returned home, he knew what had happened.
 He looked up into the night sky and called out the name of his beloved wife, suddenly, he found that the moon was especially clear and bright and on it, there was a swaying shadow that was exactly like his wife.
 He tried his best to chase after the moon but in vain.